orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer.rst

 FAQ
 ---

-- **Can I use the Stone Viewer in a medical environment?**
+- **Can I use the Stone Web viewer in a medical environment?**

-  The Stone Viewer is not a Medical Device; it is not CE marked or FDA approved.
-The Stone Viewer is free and open-source software that cannot be used for diagnostic or therapeutic purposes.
+  The Stone Web viewer is not a Medical Device; it is not CE marked or FDA approved.
+The Stone Web viewer is free and open-source software that cannot be used for diagnostic or therapeutic purposes.

   However, the viewer can be used as a communication tool that allows